|Color||Baldfaced hornets look similar to yellow jackets, but instead of yellow, they have white to cream-colored markings.|

 If you find a baldfaced hornet nest on your home or property, do not attempt to remove it on your own as this can aggravate the colony and cause the hornets to sting.
 Nests should not be handled without the assistance of a pest control company.

 A Batzner Service Specialist will come to your property to identify the nesting sites and determine the proper treatment method.
 Once treatment is applied it may take up to 72 hours to see a reduction in activity at the nesting site.
-A preventative exterior treatment is also available to deter baldfaced hornets from building nests in your eaves, soffits, and peaks.
-The nest also needs to be removed to ensure the colony is eliminated.
+Preventative exterior treatment is also available suggested each Spring and also included in pestfree365 to deter baldfaced hornets from building nests in your eaves, soffits, and peaks.
 This should only be done by an experienced professional.